MatrixAI/Architect/compiler/README.md

 The `ShowErrorComponent` is a type class which says that there's an implementation for a given custom error, and it there's pretty printer for that error.
 The Void type is an instance of the ShowErrorComponent which means that it can be "shown".

 Then there's a function `absurd` for the Void type for the `ShowErrorComponent` typeclass.

+The `sepEndBy` is actually part of `Control.Monad.Combinators`.
+Here we go.

+We really should be using the quasiquoter to get the usage of the multlines.
+Otherwise it's quite annoying.

+How do you get megaparsec to work on text?
+Or do you have to use byte string?

+We use the quasiquoters to more easily write test cases for our expressions.
+Just for small embedded expressions.

+This is actually one way to embed architecte expressions is to use quasiquoters.

+We should ppsh to really print this stuff properly.

+Next we use Indentation Sensitive Parsing.

+So we can have proper indentation system.